la2050/archive/_projects/2016/uptogood-developing-tomorrows-impact-storytellers-and-campaigners-for-our-collective-future.md

   Angeles, we hope to attract international figures that visit Los Angeles and can provide an even broader, global connection that mimics the efforts we are making on a local-level.
-project_image_2: 5520243165741-team91.jpg
-empty_column_1: ''
 organization_name: New Roads School
 organization_website: newroads.org
-organization_name_2: New Roads School
-organization_activity: >-
-  New Roads School is a college prep program with a unique focus on social justice and the arts, from which a richly diverse student population develops independent thinking and expanding curiosity.
-ein: ''

 ---